Technical Training for Radionuclide Station Operators with SAUNA Equipment

 - Funded participants are not allowed to purchase their own tickets unless, under exceptional circumstances, be authorized to do so and only if this proves to be most cost efficient for the PTS;

-- The PTS will do the hotel reservation and participants will pay the hotel themselves using their DSA which they receive upon arrival in Uppsala; and
+- The PTS will make the hotel reservation and participants will pay the hotel themselves using their DSA which they receive upon arrival in Uppsala; and

 - Health insurance will be provided for the duration of the training.